Plaid, tartan, gingham, you name it, are awesome pattern and eternal classics. This post provides tips to invest in great pieces in this category.

 Are you registered for my email reminders to let you know when a post goes live?
 I’d certainly love it if you take the time to sign up and make sure all your friends sign up too!!

 P.S.
 Like this outfit?
-You might also like to see an inspiration how to style tartan with animal print.
+You might also like to see an inspiration how to style giraffe print.

 Photos: G. Kramm